sanskar7999/bouncing-ball/README.md

-# bouncing-ball
+## Bouncing Ball
-This a game created with c language and added some graphics.
+This a game created with C language and with some graphics.